Sustainable Cooks

 Variations

-• I used chives, but thinly sliced green onions or finely minced purple/red onion works great as well.
-Dried chives work as well.
+• I used fresh chives, but thinly sliced green onions or finely minced purple/red onion works great as well.
+Dried chives are also an option.

-• Dill relish, finely minced pickles, pickled shallots, or capers give a delicious vinegary bite to this recipe.
+• The addition of Dill relish, finely minced pickles, pickled shallots, or capers gives a delicious vinegary bite to this recipe.

 • Like spice?
 Add in some chopped canned jalapeños for a fun kick.

-• Using garlic or onion salt instead of sea salt gives the healthy egg salad a great flavor.
+• Using garlic or onion salt instead of sea salt gives the no mayo egg salad a great flavor.

 • Sub in 1-2 tsp of dried dill instead of fresh.